 I’m here to help you be prepared and relax all at the same time for your photoshoot coming up.
 Here are a few tips that have helped me and my clients over the years.

-1) THE OUTFITS: Find the right outfits doesn't have to be hard.
+1) THE OUTFITS: Finding the right outfits doesn't have to be hard.
 Make sure to coordinate everyone's outfits and have them try it on a few days/weeks ahead of time.
-This will ensure everything fits comfortably, and that you didn’t miss any thing.
+This will ensure everything fits comfortably, and that you didn’t miss anything.
 By planning ahead, if you do need to replace or add something, you still have time.

 I hope these tips help you prepare for your next family session.
 Remember, have fun, relax and enjoy!

 P.S.
 If there is a topic that you would like me to write about, feel free to send me an email.
 I would love to hear from you.